rajahaseebfayyaz/restaurantWebApp/TESTING.md

    1.1 The page which we are is slightly highlighted.
 I would like a more visual appealing colour to differentiate better which page I am on.

    1.2 "Beer Styles" dropdown menu is mixed with operational menu options.
-I would like to have on Left: "Best Beer" (as home), "Beer Reviews", "Beer Styles" and "Search your beer".
+I would like to have on Left: "Best Beer" (as home), "Beer Reviews", "Beer Styles" and "Search your restaurant".
 On Right, "Register", "Login", "Logout".

 2. **Home Page**